ShayanTalaei/continual-learning/docs/plan.md

     - Prompt: formats last `k` entries as `"<TYPE>: <content>"`, followed by `Q: <obs>`.
     - Update: writes atomic entries via hooks: Observation, Action, Feedback.
     - `end_episode()`: no-op for now; extension point for Reflexion.

+#### MemorylessAgent (no persistent memory)
+- `MemorylessAgent(Agent[AgentConfig])`
+  - Purpose: Agent without persistent memory across steps/episodes.
+  - Fields:
+    - Inherits common fields from `AgentConfig`: `lm_config`, `system_prompt?`, `verbose?`.
+  - Behavior:
+    - Act: builds prompt from only the current observation and calls the LM.
+    - Observe: maintains an ephemeral `_trajectory` per step and clears it each step (no writes to a memory backend).
+    - End of episode: no-op.

 #### ReflexionAgent
 - `ReflexionAgent(MemoryAgent)`